 - An upset tummy caused due to a viral infection can result in diarrhoea and green coloured stools, which brings in another problem: dehydration.
 Dehydration can, fortunately, be remedied with the help of an oral rehydrating solution that should be given based on the baby’s weight.

 - For children suffering from a severe case of jaundice, phototherapy is used to accelerate the bilirubin removal by the body.
 In some instances, a doctor may advise a glycerine suppository.

 - Exclusive Feeding: The problem arises when there is too much foremilk without adequate hindmilk.
-Exclusively feeding on one breast alone for a certain set of feeds would ensure that the baby gets both the parts of the milk.
+Exclusively feeding on one breast alone for a certain number of feeds would ensure that the baby gets both the parts of the milk.
 If the other breast starts getting too full, you could use a pump to relieve the pressure.

-- Consumption of Cabbages: Cabbages have been known to reduce the supply of milk.
+- Consumption of Cabbages: Cabbages are known to reduce the supply of milk.
 You can apply some chilled cabbage to your nipples for about 30 minutes no more than three times a day.

-- Avoid eating green leafy vegetables as it can cause green coloured stools in infants.
+- Avoid eating green leafy vegetables as they can cause green-coloured stools in infants.

-- Avoid giving cow’s milk to an infant as it could result in green stool due to a lactose overload.
+- Avoid giving cow’s milk to an infant as it could result in green stools due to a lactose overload.

-- Chart the medical history of you and your spouse to avoid giving any food item that can cause an allergic reaction.
+- Chart your and your spouse’s medical history to avoid giving any food item that can cause an allergic reaction in your baby.

 - If your child has an allergic reaction, you can try an elimination chart to figure out which food is the cause of the reaction.
-The elimination method is where the food intake of you and your baby is recorded on an everyday basis.
-Once your child gets another attack, a note of the food items that were eaten is made.
-This food is then discontinued for a few days after which it is re-introduced.
-If there is another allergic reaction, then it is confirmed that your child is allergic to the said food item.
+The elimination method is where your and your baby’s food intake is recorded on an everyday basis.
+If the child gets another attack, the parent notes down which food was eaten before.
+That food is discontinued for a few days and then reintroduced – if there is another allergic reaction, it is confirmed that your child is allergic to that food item.